Gilead-BioStats/gsm/tests/testthat/_snaps/IE_Map_Raw.md

       x "mapping" does not contain required parameters: strIDCol, strCategoryCol, strValueCol x mapping is not a list()
-      x Non-character column names found in mapping: x "mapping" does not contain required parameters: strIDCol, strSiteCol x mapping is not a list()
+      x Non-character column names found in mapping: x "mapping" does not contain required parameters: strIDCol, strGroupCol x mapping is not a list()
       x Non-character column names found in mapping:
       !
 Issues found for `IE_Map_Raw()`